A hair-raising drug;

 - Phineas and Ferb has a female example in "Bad Hair Day", when Candace uses a machine her brothers built for her in order to fix her hair after a botched attempt to cut it herself.
 Of course, she can't wait the designated time and decides to turn 30 mins into 10 seconds by cranking up the power level.
 Cue Candace getting covered in hair and being mistaken for a tangerine orangutan.

 - A Freaky Stories story involves a boy inventing a hair tonic that, while capable of growing hair on any surface, doesn't seem to work on him.
 After dousing himself with it in a panic, he realize all to late that it takes longer for the tonic to grow hair on a human, and it turns him into a werewolf.

-- GASP!: In "Hair of the Fish", Gasp buys a Peruvian hair tonic online in an attempt to cure the bald patch her accidentally created on Catflap.
+- Gasp!: In "Hair of the Fish", Gasp buys a Peruvian hair tonic online in an attempt to cure the bald patch he accidentally created on Catflap.
 After he is doused in the tonic, Gasp ends up growing hair all over his body.
 Gasp, it should be pointed out, is a fish.

 - Johnny Test has this happen due to a couple of Susan and Mary's inventions.
 The Zoomer Groomer could create mustaches and worked as advertised, but Bling-Bling Boy overused it, became very itchy, and grew thick hair all over his body.
 Another episode had Susan and Mary use a hair tonic which worked too well, eventually leading to them looking like a woolly mammoth.